megblackburn/Athena_edit/README.md

 - all files in utils
 - mls.c is current working problem
 - tcm3.c is the current townsend cooling function
-- error with the MPIallreduce within the frame_shift function
 - current input is tst/megKH/athinputmeg.kh

-Does not include the tst directory.
+Work needed:
+- error with the MPIallreduce within the frame_shift function - init_mesh.c file needs changed
+- Temperature and energy equations need double checked
+- definitions of U[k][j][i]. need checked
+- upper and lower densities need added and assigned to U[k][j][i].d for different requirements - along with temperatures
+- check pressure calculation
+-